carla-simulator/carla/Docs/tuto_content_authoring_vehicles.md

 3D modelling of detailed vehicles is highly complex and requires a significant degree of skill.
 We therefore refer the reader to alternative sources of documentation on 3D modelling, since this is beyond the scope of this guide.
 There are, however, numerous sources of vehicle models in both free and proprietary online repositories.
 Hence the user has many options to turn to for creating custom vehicles for use in CARLA.

 The key factors in preparing a custom vehicle for CARLA lie in rigging the vehicle armature and then importing into the Unreal Engine.
 After rigging and importing, blueprints need to be set for the car and the wheels.
-Then apply matierials and add the glass parts of the vehicle.
+Then apply materials and add the glass parts of the vehicle.
 We will cover these steps in the following guide.

 * __[Rigging](#rigging-the-vehicle-using-an-armature)__
 	* [Import](#import)